johanjanssen/About-me/Talks.md

 ## November 1-2th Moldova DevCon Chișinău
 - How sand and Java are used to create the world's most powerful chips

+## September 4-5th JavaZone Oslo
+- How sand and Java are used to create the world's most powerful chips

 ## June 13-15th DevConf.CZ Brno
 - How sand and Java are used to create the world's most powerful chips